afpineda/NuS-NimBLE-Serial/examples/README.md

 - [NuSEcho.ino](./NuSEcho/NuSEcho.ino)

   Runs a service that takes incoming data from a BLE peer and dumps it back to the same peer.
-  This is called and "echo" service.
+  This is called an "echo" service.
 The serial monitor is also feed with log messages.
   The device is advertised as "NuSerial Echo".
   Demonstrates the use of non-blocking communications by the means of `NuSerial`.